Morannes sur Sarthe-Daumeray

 Morannes sur Sarthe-Daumeray (/fr/) is a commune in the department of Maine-et-Loire, western France.
-The municipality was established on 1 January 2017 by merger of the former communes of Morannes-sur-Sarthe and Daumeray.
+The municipality was established on 1 January 2017 by the merger of the former communes of Morannes-sur-Sarthe and Daumeray.
 Morannes-sur-Sarthe was the result of the merger on 1 January 2016 of the communes of Morannes and Chemiré-sur-Sarthe.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.